Is Fight or Flight Our Only Options?

 Recently I was asked by a client “what did I do wrong” in reference to their reaction to a recent trauma.
 This client did not experience either fight or flight, but instead froze, and did not react at all.
 I had never thought about the perception that we only have two choices in response to fear.
-In thinking about it, I realized that the response system to trauma is much more complex that the fight or flight model that is taught in general psychology classes.
+In thinking about it, I realized that the response system to trauma is much more complex than the fight or flight model that is taught in general psychology classes.

 The ordinary human response to danger is a complex combination of reactions of the body and the mind.
 Fear kicks the sympathetic nervous system into a state of arousal.
 Attention is focused on the immediate danger, perception of other needs is diminished, and the body’s natural defense systems take over.
 The assumption is that our choices are to “fight or flight“, a phrase that was coined by Walter Cannon in 1929 and has been published in numerous textbooks since.
 However new research has suggested that there are actually four possibilities that people experience.

 The third stage uses the same sympathetic response for our fight.
 Often times this is where we will struggle, kick, punch, and be resistant.
 However, what if there is a gun or knife involved?
-What if harm has been threatened on a loved one?
+What if harm has been threatened by a loved one?
 As creatures of intellect, we will use our intellect to understand that fighting might well lead to harm of ourselves or others.
 In this case, we will instinctively feel as if we have tried our best to both flee and fight.

 This leaves the last stage of tonic immobility.
-As a last resort we will go into an internal stage that puts allows for our survival.
+As a last resort, we will go into an internal stage that puts allows for our survival.
 Consider what we are taught if a bear were to attack us, play dead.
 This is tonic immobility.
 Often this stage is described as a dissociative state, where we are no longer in our bodies.
 Tonic immobility is not giving in, nor agreeing to allow the trauma to happen.
 It simply is a way of surviving.

 I hope that by understanding this more complex version of the response to fear will help normalize some people’s reactions.
 By explaining this to my client, they were able to understand that they did nothing wrong.
 Their reaction was just that, a reaction.